-This course provides an overview of California state and local government.
-The course examines the major state offices and their bureaucracies, the California state legislature and budget process, and local governments.
+This course provides an overview of California state and local governments in the context of our federal government.
+This course provides a view of federalism from the perspectives of the states, while comparing states as laboratories of democracy.
+The course examines the major California state offices and their bureaucracies, the-state legislature and budget process, and local governments.
 This course will establish an understanding of how state government works and interacts with county and city governments, and the role of the players and policies that influence and are influenced by state and local government.